mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ### GDP as a way to surface Computational Thinking and Systems Concepts

  - CT concepts in a more concrete and abstract form arise especially in interactions with facilitator
- - Driven by integration with curriculum based learning settings to devise a map - similar to drive of Bevan and colleagues to justify learning happening in science-focused tinkering exhibits in museums [-@bevan_learning_2015; -@petrich_it_2013]

 #### CTs emerging in the wild.